Rothcolt/PetCemetery/README.md

 # PetCemetery
-This project needs to be 87% memes, and 14% actual work.
+This project needs to be 87% memes and 14% actual work.